BlueLynxes/HentaiNeko/README.md

    to the image previewer, for now only `JPG`, `PNG` and supposedly the first frame of `GIF` are supported, `webp` isn't, which is a surprisingly common format.
  - Start working on auto completion (more on this on a later update, everything is on a document that I haven't pushed on the repo yet).

+ **Update 8:**
+ - The application can now recover from a failed scan and an error message is shown.
+ - Components initialization have been moved to the `Application` constructor.

+ Next Steps:
+ - Custom input widget:
+   As you can see from the screenshot, many parts of the input GUI use the same combination of widgets, except for two field being slightly different, those widgets are a Box containing a Scrolled Windows containing a List Box containing a number of Rows with checkboxes and label, at the very bottom there is an entry with a button on the side.

+   The idea is that list contains all the previosuly user (or template) define tags that can be applied, since tags can be user defined aside from the standard ones (standard which still needs to be made), there is an entry at the bottom to create said tags.

+   The first step is isolating the Widget from the main glade file, since it will be used many times on different occasions, therefore it is now effectively time to split up the UI files, before this one becomes too large and hard to manage, thought, I still ma not completely convinced about it (since it would be more annoying to deal with it in Glade).

+   Then implementing the parses and serializer for the user defined tags, since those will also have to appear on the list of available tags.

+   Once all of that is done, the custom widget class will need method to both populate the list and to retrieve which checkboxes have been populated.

+   All those info will then be passed to the object composing the json to write onto the picture.

+   **But wait, there's more**
+   Obviously a picture could already have metadata in it, this would mean two things, first of all the user should have a button to skip the pictures that already have metadata in them (In the scan dialog maybe, adding a checkbox could work?), then, if a loaded picture does already have metatdata, it should populate the GUI.